Rail transport in Bolivia: Lines in the south, east

 A line from São Paulo, Brazil, enters Bolivia at Puerto Suarez and connects to this line at Santa Cruz.
 In the 1950s this last major rail system was completed.
 A line was intended to run from Santa Cruz to Trinidad (about 500 km in the north center of the country, but never reached there, it ended north of Yapacani (150 km), from where since 2014 an industrial spur is under construction to the ammonia/urea factory near Bulo Bulo (60 km).

 Spur lines were run to mining districts and the regional capital of Cochabamba.

 Mamore and Madeira Railway

 Another railway was a local line in the Amazonian jungle.
-The Madeira-Mamoré Railroad runs in a 365 km loop around the unnavigable section to Guajará-Mirim on the Mamoré River.
+The Madeira-Mamoré Railroad ran in a 365 km loop around the unnavigable section of the Mamoré River between Guajará-Mirim and Porto Velho in Brazil which was used to bring Bolivian rubber to market.

 Steel lines to the Silver at Potosi

 Rio Mulatos-Potosí line is a train line in Bolivia, containing Cóndor station, the world's ninth highest railway station (4787 m).